somewind/idle-preload/README.md

 ## Features

-Preload something when the system is idle.
+Preload something when the page is idle.

+Idle detection algorithm：

+* After page loaded, use `setTimeout` to record the callback time delay.
+* Compute the variance of multiple callback time delay.
+* The variance is low so the page is idle and stable.

 ## Installation